ILokalin/rslang/src/service/DataController/README.md

   wordsPerPage
 }
 ```
-- group:number - номер группы от 0 до 5
+- group:number - number of group from 0 to 5.
+Default: 0
-- page:number  - номер страницы от 0 до 29
+- page:number  - number of page from 0 to 29.
+Default: 0
-- wordsPerExampleSentenceLTE: - words per sentence in exampl... good works from 5 to 10
+- wordsPerExampleSentenceLTE: - maximum quntity words per sentence in example.
+Need fo game Puzzle.
+Default: 100
 - wordsPerPage: Words per page.
-Works with `wordsPerExampleSentenceLTE` when value set from 5 to 10

-default options {page: 0, group: 0}
+Checked for 10, 100, 400, 800 words...
+Default: doesn't used

 **rejectReport**
 ```